Born: 19 January 1984

 For 2008 Karun was partnered with Bruno Senna at iSport International.
 He took another victory, this time at Hockenheim, and scored two podiums at Monaco and Silverstone on his way to 10th in the standings.

 The switch to Ocean Racing Technology for the 2009 GP2 season was a tough one for Karun.
 He could only manage one podium, at Silverstone, and only amassed 10 points throughout the year.

 Following links to Force India, Karun signed for Hispania Racing in 2010 alongside former GP2 teammate, Bruno Senna.
 The season was a difficult one.
 The team struggled to get Karun out on track at the first races, and the following races proved to be just as trying.
 Karun only completed half a season for HRT but he did achieve the team’s best finish, a 14th place in Australia.
 Karun was signed as a reserved driver at Team Lotus in 2011.
 He only competed in one race during the season in Germany, in place of Jarno Trulli.
 Following his brief stint in Formula One, Karun moved to the World Endurance Championship before competing in the inaugural season of Formula E for Mahindra Racing.
 Alongside his racing career Karun has become a household name as a commentator and Formula One analyst for the likes of BBC Radio 5 Live, Sky Sports F1, BeIN Sports, Autosport Magazine and most recently Channel 4 F1.

 In 2016 Karun became Williams Heritage Driver.
-In his role Karun tests and drives Williams’ historic racing cars at public demonstrations such as the 2016 Goodwood Festival of Speed, where he drove the FW08C and the FW13B up the iconic Goodwood Hill
+In his role Karun tests and drives Williams’ historic racing cars at public demonstrations such as the Goodwood Festival of Speed, where he has previously driven heritage cars such as the FW08C and the FW13B up the iconic Goodwood Hill